 The Weiten text is designed for college and university students.
 In order to be successful in a course of this type, students need to maximize their time, through proper organization and time management skills.
 In addition to the survey text, students will be required to read additional handouts.

 Weiten, Wayne.
 Pscyhology: Themes and Variations, 9th Edition.
 Las Vegas: University of Nevada, 2013.

-Quizzes & FRQs – 30% (the lowest grade in this category for each 9-week grading period will be dropped)
+Homework, Quizzes, & FRQs – 50% (two grades in this category will be dropped for each 9-week grading period)

 By appointment most days before and after school

 Format : Multiple Choice – 100 questions to answer in 70 minutes FRQ Portion – 2 prompts to answer in 50 minutes

 Any behavior that makes it difficult for you or your peers to learn or for me to teach is not acceptable.

 Retakes are not a free ticket to slack off the first time.
 Nor is it an infinite fount of chances to raise your grade.
 Retakes are allowed to ensure you learned the content, therefore I am strictly enforcing the following expectations: